-Peanut Brownies were my absolute favourite biscuit as a kid.
-On Sundays, Mum used to bake with my brother and I, and we would take turns at choosing the recipe.
-Peanut brownies were certainly my go-to; I always had to be persuaded to try something different (gingerbread men every now and then!).
-This is the recipe that Mum always used to make with us; and it is the very same recipe that I would always use today.
+Peanut brownies were my absolute favourite biscuit as a kid.
+I have fond memories of baking with my Mum on Sundays; my brother and I used to take turns choosing which kinds of cookie would feature in our school lunches the following week.
+Peanut brownies were always my go-to; it was an effort to persuade me to try something different (I would usually concede to making gingerbread men every now and then).
+This is the recipe that Mum always used to make with us; and it is the very same recipe that I always use today.
 Don’t eat them all at once; and try to make sure it gets past the cookie dough stage.

 - 125 g butter, softened